cinnamon-roll-with-coffee/-cinnamon-roll-with-coffee/README.md

 cinnamon-roll-with-coffee

-Hi!
-My name is cinnamon!
+:wave: Hi!
 Welcome to my profile!

-I graduated on Applied Math by Fundação Getulio Vargas.
+I graduated on Applied Math by Fundação Getulio Vargas and here are some of my codes.